novellac/novellac/README.md

 ### Welcome!
 Hi I'm Novella (she/her).
-I'm a frontend developer working mostly with Vue, Gridsome, and plain Javascript.
+I'm a frontend developer working to make joyful, sparkly interfaces accessible to all!
+I work mostly with Vue and plain Javascript.
 - 🌴 In my spare time I like to help folks learn basic computer skills
 - 💬 Ask me about project ideas.
 I have more ideas than I could reasonably use :)
 - 🤔 I really hope I make this page more interesting